LivingFray/HaloCEVR/README.md

 4. Build the libMinHook project, the result of which should be a libMinHook.x86.lib file.
 5. Replace the file libMinHook.x86.lib in the HaloCEVR folder found at HaloCEVR-master\ThirdParty\MinHook\lib with this newly compiled libMinHook.x86.lib file

 You should now be able to build successfully, this will generate a d3d9.dll file, using the "makerelease" bat file we can create a zip containing the d3d9.dll and the VR folder.
+Alternatively you can generate the zip by building the project using the Package Configuration.
 You will need to add openvr_api.dll yourself, either by adding to the release folder so the bat file can pickup copy and zip it, or by adding it directly into your halo CE installation directory.